MicrosoftDocs/playfab-docs/playfab-docs/release-notes/index.md

 keywords: playfab, development, release, apis, features ms.localizationpriority: medium
 ---
-# PlayFab Release Notes 2023
+# PlayFab Services SDK Release Notes 2023

 > [!NOTE]
 > For release notes about service releases and product updates, see the [release notes](https://github.com/PlayFab/PlayFab/releases) section on [PlayFab's public GitHub repository](https://github.com/PlayFab/PlayFab)

+## 230915

+Date: September 15, 2023

+ - Added PageSize and SkipToken to ListContainerImageTagsRequest and Response in the Multiplayer API
+ - Added AttributeStatistics and Scores properties to the Statistics field of Profile objects returned in the Profile API
+ - Added LinkNintendoServiceAccountSubject call to the Server API

 ## 230901